Skip to Content

 As far as Denali flights go, there are several options to choose from, each with optional glacier landing that adds about 30 minutes: South Side Explorer (1-1.5 hours), Mountain Voyager (1h15 – 1h45), and Grand Denali (1h30-2 hours).

-The main difference between these tours is the time spent in the air and how close to Mt Denali they get.
+The main difference between these tours is the time spent in the air and how close they get to Mt Denali.
 The shortest tour only goes to the south face of Denali.
-The middle one includes south, east, and west sides and passes the three major peaks: Denali, Foraker, and Hunter.
+The middle one includes the south, east, and west sides and passes the three major peaks: Denali, Foraker, and Hunter.
 The Grand Denali tour is the only one that goes all around the mountain, including the north face.

-My experience: Without knowing what to expect and a bit worried about getting motion sickness on a plane, I opted for the middle option – Mountain Voyager, including glacier landing.
+My experience: I opted for the middle option – Mountain Voyager, including glacier landing.
 It was just perfect and long enough to admire the scenery and phenomenal views of Mt Denali and surrounding peaks and glaciers.
 Landing on a glacier in front of Denali was absolutely epic!
 We had plenty of time to walk around, enjoy the most unique scenery, and take way too many pictures.

 If I were to do this again, I would opt for either Grand Denali or Mountain Voyager, but definitely not for the shortest tour.
 In any case, with glacier landing included.
-As for motion sickness, ginger chews did the trick and it was perfectly fine.
+Oh, and if you are worried about motion sickness, ginger chews did the trick for me, and it was perfectly fine.

 Mt Denali and glaciers aerial view from an airplane